LOADING ...

 And sipped my coffee in its cup

-We left the to her chores
+We the woman to her chores

 And we men made our way to the crossroads

-The dolmus duly
+The dolmus reappeared

 My host gave me one and leaning on the other